 Parque Natural de Monte Velha

-The Parque Natural de Monte Velha includes the crater and the Monte Velha forest is another area to visit as part of a hike.
-The northern edge of the park is between 1000 and 1,400m above sea level, but the southern perimeter is at about 1,800m above sea level.
+The Parque Natural de Monte Velha includes the crater and the Monte Velha forest and is another area to visit as part of a hike.
+The northern edge of the park is between 1000 and 1,400m above sea level, but the southern perimeter is about 1,800m above sea level.
 This park is in fact the largest of the 47 designated areas within the Cape Verde archipelago.
 The eco-system of Fogo means that this is the most important rainforest within Cape Verde.

 Visit São Felipe